GitMubarak/jobwp/readme.txt

 **JobWP** is the **Easiest Job Listing, Career and Recruitment Plugin for WordPress** to display job listing in a career page.

-You can add multiple job listings and can show them on any page by inserting [jobwp_listing] shortcode.
+Employer can add multiple job listings and can show them on any page by inserting [jobwp_listing] shortcode.
+Applicants can see their jobs, serch by catewgries or job keywords.
+And if they find any suitable job they can apply directly via the job application form.
+After an applicant apply for a job, employer can see that application instantly in the Application List page.

 **🌟 Plugin Features:**